 Start by picking out your colors of yarn.

-Cut a out a 5×5 inch piece of cardboard.
-Cut slits at every 1/4 inch.
-If you are doing this project with younger kids or prefer a wider weave, I suggest making less slits by making one every 1/2 inch.
+Cut a out a 5×5 inch piece of cardboard for your cardboard loom.
+Cut slits or notches at every 1/4 inch.
+If you are doing this project with younger kids or prefer a wider weave, I suggest making less slits by making one every 1/2 inch to accommodate a different skill level.

-Thread your first piece of yarn through going over and under each piece of twine.
+Starting from the top edge, thread your first piece of yarn through going over and under each alternate strand of twine from the left side.
+This is your first row.
 When you are weaving you don’t want to pull it too tight or it will start to make an hourglass shape.
+That’s one of the best tips I learned, to use the right amount of tension on the horizontal lines of yarn.
+This is what the front of the cardboard should look like.

-Continue with each new piece of thread to create your design.
-Leave about a 3 to 4 inch tail at the beginning and end of each piece of color yarn you choose.
+Start a new row.
+Continue with each new colour yarn to create your design.
+Leave about 3 to 4 inch loose tails at the beginning and end of each piece of color yarn you choose. keep repeating with a fresh row until you complete the entire length of the loom.

-Flip the cardboard over and cut the twine down the middle.
+Flip to the backside of the cardboard where you will see your back warp and cut the twine down the middle.

 Knot a couple pieces of twine together all the way down to secure the yarn in place.
 I chose to knot three pieces of twine together first and then continued with two pieces for each knot.

-There are two ways to secure the yarn in place at the ends.
+There are two ways to secure the yarn in place at the ends to avoid unraveling.
 Below is an example of how I took two pieces of yarn together and just did a simple double knot and trimmed the end.

 This is how it looks once you’re done with the knots.

-When I did the coaster with the triangles I started first with creating the triangles and then filled in the blank space with the off-white yarn.
+When I did the second coaster with the triangles I started first with creating the triangles and then filled in the blank space with the off-white yarn.
+If you want to get a little fancy.

 I marked a center point of the coaster and worked out from there.
 I did my rows in doubles, so the first two rows were woven once, then three times, then five, and so on.
 It takes a second to figure out, but once you get the hang of it you are kind of addicted to weaving triangles.